Nady123-bit/Nady123-bit/README.md

 👋 Hi, I’m Nady,
- a developer in training who is more interested in computer forensics and cyber security but currently full stack dev. and I'm facing a mid uni career crisis.
+ more interested in computer forensics and cyber security but currently learning full stack dev.

 <!---
 Nady123-bit/Nady123-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.